unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

   .use(() => (mdast: Node) => {
     visit(
       mdast,
-      // checks that the Node is a heading
+      // Check that the Node is a heading:
       'heading',
       (node: Heading) => {
         node.depth += 1